steven741/dreamcast-cpp-template/Readme.md

 # dreamcast-cpp-template
 A getting started template for programming the Dreamcast.
-This readme is an accompanying guide that goes over building a toolchain and provides a short project walkthru.
+This readme is an accompanying guide that goes over building a toolchain and provides a short project walkthrough.

 # Getting a toolchain
 You'll need to install the following programs to get started.